 - 3.2.7 Section 125 (Flexible Benefits Plan) A flexible benefits plan is provided whereby full-time employees may choose a payroll deduction for various health and child-care costs which results in tax benefits.
 Enrollments in this flexible benefits plan are accepted only at the beginning of each benefit year.
-The benefit year runs September 1-August 31 with a sixty-day grace period at the end of the plan period. - 3.2.8 Health Insurance The University participates in a group health insurance plan.
-The University funds a portion of the cost for full-time contract employees.
-An employee may purchase family coverage at group rates and have the cost withheld from his or her salary.
-Upon employment termination, employees and their dependents may have the right to continue health insurance coverage in certain instances where coverage under the plan would otherwise end (e.g., termination of employment, reduction in hours, etc.) and pay full insurance costs plus an administration fee. - Life Insurance This plan is funded by the University.
-The University provides life insurance for contracted, full-time employees in the amount of two-and-one-half times the annual salary up to a maximum benefit of \$60,000, \$20,000 spouse, and \$10,000/child.
-The University also provides \$20,000 worth of life insurance coverage for all eligible retirees. - 3.2.9 Retirement Program Financed jointly by the University and the employee, the employee contributes 5% of his or her annual base salary through payroll deduction; the University contributes 3%.
+The benefit year runs January 1-December 31 with a sixty-day grace period at the end of the plan period. - 3.2.8 Health Insurance HLGU pays a Fair Share Penalty to the Government for health insurance.
+This means that you can apply for health insurance through the Marketplace at www.healthcare.gov.
+Therefore, HLGU does not currently offer a traditional health insurance benefit to full-time employees.
+Health insurance options will be evaluated regularly and may be subject to change. - 3.2.9 Wellness Stipend HLGU will provide a monthly health and life stipend to each full-time employee to be used as the employee sees fit for the betterment of life.
+You will be notified of this amount by the HR Coordinator at the time of your employment.
+This benefit will be evaluated regularly and may be subject to change. - 3.2.10 Life Insurance This plan is funded by the University.
+The University provides life insurance for contracted, full-time employees in the amount of two-and-one-half times the annual salary up to a maximum benefit of \$60,000 for the employee, \$20,000 for their spouse, and \$10,000 per child under the age of 26.
+For employees and spouses over 65 years of age, this benefit amount is \$39,000 for the employee and \$15,000 for their spouse.
+The University also provides \$20,000 worth of life insurance coverage for all eligible retirees. - 3.2.11 Retirement Program Financed jointly by the University and the employee, the employee contributes 5% of his or her annual base salary through payroll deduction; the University contributes 3%.
 The university's contribution becomes vested after three years and one day of service.
-The University may choose to revise this percentage as deemed necessary by the board of trustees. - 3.2.10 Missouri Baptist Credit Union (MBCU) Credit union membership is available to employees and to members of their immediate families.
-Applications for the MBCU are available on the website and payroll deduction agreements are available in the business office.
+The University may choose to revise this percentage as deemed necessary by the board of trustees. - 3.2.12 Missouri Baptist Credit Union (MBCU) Credit union membership is available to employees and to members of their immediate families.
+Applications for the MBCU are available at mobaptistcu.org.